 |Copyright MARVEL COMICS|

 Well, we've passed the half-way mark.
-This latest instalment of 1967 TERRIFIC front and back covers takes us up to #28 and, as there were only 43 issues in total, that leaves only 15 to go.
-Regular readers will have noticed that some pin-ups have also appeared in the FANTASTIC COVER GALLERY posts.
+This latest instalment of 1967 TERRIFIC front and back covers takes us up to #28 and, as there were only ever 43 issues in total, that leaves only 15 to go.
+Regular readers will have noticed that some of these pin-up pages have also appeared in the FANTASTIC COVER GALLERY posts.
 That's simply because a few of them were simultaneously printed in both comics - but not always, sometimes being entirely different between both titles.
 If you bought both of them, you occasionally had two copies of the same pin-up - if you didn't, you only had one, but probably missed some good ones by not buying the companion paper.
 Ah well, who ever said that life was easy?

 Remember to tune in again for Part Seven - coming soon.

 |Copyright relevant owners|

 Interestingly though, when I first started school, the very first thing I was complimented on - even before my artwork - was my handwriting.
 In fact, in both Primaries and the Secondary school I attended, my handwriting was the first thing to be noticed and commented upon, leaving me to wonder if I was fulfilling some kind of destiny when I started signwriting and then eventually lettering for comics many years later.

 Another thing I was good at as a boy was finding money - so let's hope I'm fated to come into possession of large amounts of the stuff soon.
 I must remember to buy myself a Lottery ticket this coming Wednesday.
 (It could be me!)
 Anyone know if it's a rollover?